 A well-serviced mountain bike with suspension, good gears and chunky tyres will be needed.
 If you have rear suspension, you will certainly be a lot more comfortable, but it is not necessary to traverse this route.
 A hard tail mountain bike without rear suspension will make your ride a little less comfortable and may put some strain on your hands and arms as we are often riding on rough tracks and dirt roads but it is still suitable for traversing the track.
 We suggest wearing well-padded bike gloves if you do not have rear suspension.

+It’s not a race and you ride at your own pace except for a couple of short sections, where group riding is required for safety.
 The route will take riders on station roads, minor roads, mountain trails and national park tracks, with a short amount of highway at the start and the end of the Tour.
 Riders can also expect steep, hilly, rocky, sandy, flat and undulating sections – something for every level of riding skill.
-Each day is broken into various sections, depending on the terrain we are passing through, with the opportunity for breaks and stops.
-Only in a few sections is the riding so steep that riders will need to walk their bike.
+Only in a few sections is the riding so steep or sandy that riders will need to walk their bike.
 The riding is possible for all people with a good level of fitness and having done some bike riding as preparation.
-It’s not a race and you ride at your own pace except for a couple of short sections where group riding is required for safety.
+Riders without reasonable mountain bike skills will be slower and do more walking, for instance over sand, through wash outs and hill climbs - but on the bright side, your skills will improve over the tour!

-As we ride from the coast up to the Atherton Tablelands and back down again there is a lot of up and down.
-Many inclines are fairly gradual, with the odd really short sharp hill.
 To enjoy this Tour you will need to do as much hill training as you can beforehand, but at least a few times a week for the month before the ride.
-Distances vary from about 30 to 100km a day based on the track condition, remoteness and difficulty.
-Therefore you will need to be able to comfortably ride about 10 to 12km per hour in uneven terrain to feel confident you can finish the whole Tour.
+Distances vary from about 30 to 70km a day on varying track conditions, remoteness and difficulty.
+Therefore, you will need to be able to comfortably ride about 10 to 12km per hour in uneven terrain to feel confident you can finish the whole Tour.
 There is vehicle support on most of the route, but this is mostly for mechanical and medical issues, and can’t be relied upon for whole days off.

-The tour starts and ends in Cairns – usually from the Cairns and Far North Environment Centre office, located at Cominos House, 27-29 Greenslopes Street, North Cairns.
-However actual riding in 2017 will start from the Mission Beach area.
+The tour starts and ends in Cairns – usually from the Cairns and Far North Environment Centre (CAFNEC) office, located at Cominos House, 27-29 Greenslopes Street, North Cairns.
+Those who prefer to leave the tour at Port Douglas where the ride finishes, need to email: email@example.com to enable arrangements to be made for your luggage.
+Otherwise all luggage will be taken back to Cominos House in Cairns.

-Luggage may be dropped at the Cairns and Far North Environment Centre (CAFNEC) office at 27-29 Greenslopes St, North Cairns from 9am-4pm on the Friday prior to the start of the tour.
+Luggage may be dropped at the Cairns and Far North Environment Centre (CAFNEC) office at 27-29 Greenslopes St, North Cairns from 9am-4pm on the Friday before the tour starts.
 On the last day, luggage will be available for pick up from approximately 3pm at the CAFNEC office.
 Our crew can arrange for luggage pick-ups on the departure day if you are staying in the Cairns CBD.
 You will receive an email about this closer to the tour date.

 All luggage, camping equipment and anything that cannot be taken on a bike, must be packed each morning and stowed in a ‘luggage trailer’.
 The luggage trailer will be to be driven to the next location where it will be ready for riders to collect on arrival.
 Luggage will not be available throughout the day.
 For each day’s riding, riders are asked to pack what they need and are capable of carrying in a small backpack (water, small snacks, sun cream, etc.).
 Lunch, fruit and water refills will be made available at designated locations for the whole group during each day.